-- 1. Per the USG Constitution, the following positions shall be elected from various constituencies: - a.
-Elected by the Students: President, Vice President, Comptroller, Chief Diversity Officer - b.
-Elected by the Student Senate: Speaker of the Senate, Parliamentarian - c.
-Elected by the Judiciary: Chief Justice - 2.
+- 1. Per the USG Constitution, the following positions shall be elected from various constituencies: - h.
+Elected by the Students: President, Vice President, Comptroller, Chief Diversity Officer - i.
+Elected by the Student Senate: Speaker of the Senate, Parliamentarian - j.
+Elected by the Judiciary: Chief Justice - 14.
 The following positions shall require confirmation by the Student Senate following nomination by the officers below: - a.
 Nominated by the President: Director of an Advocacy Committee, Advocacy Coordinators - b.
-Nominated by The Chief Diversity Officer: Programming Director of Gender Equality and Social Inclusion, Advocacy Coordinators, Programming Director GESI - c.
+Nominated by The Chief Diversity Officer: Advocacy Coordinators, Programming Director GESI - c.
 Nominated by the Comptroller: Fiscal Manager, Inventory Specialist - d.
 Nominated by the Speaker: Deputy Speaker - e.
-Nominated by a Director of an Advocacy Committee: Deputy Directors, Advocacy Coordinators - 3.
+Nominated by a Director of an Advocacy Committee: Deputy Directors, Advocacy Coordinators - 15.
 The following positions shall be appointed, but do not require confirmation by the Student Senate: - a.
 Appointed by the President: Chief of Staff, Communications Director - b.
 Appointed by the Vice President: Student Organization Supervisor, Chief of Staff to the Vice President, Funding Supervisor - c.
 Appointed by the Chief Diversity Officer: Diversity, Equity, & Inclusion Manager - d.
-Appointed by the Respective Supervisor: Funding Staff, Student Organization Center Staff, Communications Team - 4.
+Appointed by the Respective Supervisor: Funding Staff, Student Organization Center Staff, Communications Team - 16.
 All members may voluntarily resign their position or be removed by impeachment. - a.
-Any un-elected official may be dismissed by their supervisor with the consent of the Chief Diversity Officer. - 5.
+Any un-elected official may be dismissed by their supervisor with the consent of the Chief Diversity Officer. - 17.
 All appointed employees must receive an offer letter that includes the following information: Start date, pay rate, supervisor, job duties, and hours allowed per week. - a.
 Start dates are set at the discretion of the Supervisor but may not be before the employee is confirmed by the Student Senate or takes the oath of office. - b.
 No Student shall be expected to work more than 20 hours per week.

-6. The Chief Diversity Officer and Comptroller may outline further regulations pertaining to hiring, promotions, and terminations, consistent with their constitutional duties.
+18. The Chief Diversity Officer and Comptroller may outline further regulations pertaining to hiring, promotions, and terminations, consistent with their constitutional duties.